 Don’t paint or stain the inside of a birdhouse.
 The outside can be left natural, especially if it’s made of cedar.
 If you paint the outside, use an exterior non-VOC latex.
 Birds seem to prefer an earth tone — brown, tan, gray, green — that will help blend their birdhouse into the surroundings.

 Use the right configuration and entry hole size for the bird you hope to attract.
 The roof needs to have enough pitch for water to run off.
 It’s easy to do this by cutting the side panels to slope toward the front.
-Add 2 or 3 inches of overhang above the entrance and at the back
+Add 2 or 3 inches of overhang above the entrance.

 Drill several 1/4-inch or larger holes near the top of the box on the left and right sides for cross ventilation.

 Drill several holes in the bottom for drainage in case water gets inside.

 Use screws or hinges instead of nails on the roof, or on one side, so it’s easy to access the inside for cleaning.

 Don’t put a perch on a birdhouse.
 It’s unnecessary and gives predators a convenient rod to grab.

 Ideally, a birdhouse should be placed so it’s partially shaded, at least most of the day, and the opening is away from prevailing winds.

 Don’t hang birdhouses too close together.
 Some species of birds are territorial, especially during spring and summer.
-Place houses on different sides of your house or in different corners of the yard.
+So, place birdhouses on different sides of your house or in different corners of the yard.